 Liquids streams recovered during gas processing normally require fractionation/distillation prior to being delivered to market.
-Fractionation at a gas plant typically consists of a Stabilizer Tower to fractionate the liquids separated in the Inlet Separators to produce condensate and a Deethanizer, if the gas plant has refrigeration capacity, to produce natural gas liquids (NGLs)—a mixture of propane, butane and condensate.
+If the gas plant has refrigeration capacity, there will often be a deethanizer tower to produce natural gas liquids (NGLs)—a mixture of propane, butane and condensate.
 NGLs can be further fractionated into specification propane, field grade butane, LPG (mix of propane and butane), normal & iso-butane, and condensate.
-In sour gas plants, fractionation of water containing hydrogen sulphide is often carried out in Sour Water Strippers to remove the hydrogen sulphide.
-Gas Liquids Engineering Ltd. (GLE) has designed a number of distillation/fractionation projects which include:
+Gas plant facilities will also often have a stabilizer tower which is used to remove the lighter hydrocarbon components from the condensate, bringing it to a specification appropriate for atmospheric storage.
+There are a number of other common fractionation columns which are common in the oil and gas industry, and Gas Liquids Engineering Ltd. (GLE) has designed a number of distillation/fractionation projects including:

 - Demethanizers – Side reboilers, bottoms trim reboilers and overhead vapour management

 - Debutanizers – Total condensers using air cooled or refrigerant cooled condensers